Baka-14/Vanilla-Neural-Net/README.md

 # Vanilla-Neural-Net
-building a neural net from ground up with only basic libraries
+Building a neural net from ground up with only basic libraries